-The student's credit will be determined by the evaluation of the attorney who supervised the student and the completed journal.
+The student’s credit is determined by the evaluation of the attorney who supervised the student and the student’s completed journal.

-Class sessions: Initially meets for two hours, Monday through Thursday, during the first two weeks in January.
-Subsequently, weekly two-hour seminars.
+Class sessions: Initially meets for two hours, Monday, Wednesday, and Friday , during the month of January.
+Subsequently, two-hour seminars twice a month.

 Units of credit: 3.

 The legislative experience the student gains in the clinical placement will be enhanced by required participation in an advanced legislative process seminar.
 The seminar will provide each student with the opportunity to reflect on the student’s experience, share the experience with other clinical participants, and explore both issues arising out of the legislative process, and substantive issues of law connected to specific legislation that is a focus of the student’s clinical placement.
 The seminar will also address the jurisprudence/”legisprudence” of statutory law and the legislative and judicial cultures; the allocation of power to enact and interpret statutes and constitutional provisions; parliamentary law and the legislative rules of procedure (including issues of justiciability); the investigative power of legislatures; the regulation of participants and ethics; the relevance of administrative law to statutory law; and the budget process and related legal issues.
 Other topics will be added during the semester based on student interest and the issues of the particular legislative session.
 Guest speakers who are participants in the legislative process will be a key element of the seminar.